Pleasant Hill, Saskatoon: History

 Dr. J.H.C.
 Willoughby Land Grant Patent showing he successfully proved up on his homestead.

 The first name of the hill of this area was called Willoughby Hill.

 From 1884 to 1890, Dr. J. H. C. Wiloughby was Saskatoon's first post master and first physician on the east side of the River until after providing medical assistance to Middleton's troops during the Riel Rebellion (Revolution).
 From 1885 to 1900 he departed to Regina.
 John Henry C. returned with his wife (Miss Hilliard) and homesteaded at Willoughby Hill.
 His homestead was Section 30 Township 36 Range 5 West of the 3rd Meridian, and his home was located at the present location of St. Paul's Hospital.
 Being that he was a physician, his home was one of the first hospitals of the City of Saskatoon.
 In 1903 he helped to establish the first telephone in the area.
 He also became one of Saskatoon's first city councillors from 1907–1908.

 The boundaries of the Pleasant Hill community used to extend west of Avenue W to Circle Drive, but in the early 1990s the City of Saskatoon redrew many of its neighbourhood boundaries; as a result, the section west of Avenue W was renamed Meadowgreen.

+During the 2010s, the federal and provincial governments undertook a major re-vitalization project of Pleasant Hill, with $3.5 million invested in the business and residential areas.
+Together with the Saskatoon Urban Renewal Project, the provincial government and the Western Economic Diversification project of the federal Government aimed to overhaul the neighbourhood.
+Several selected lots along 20th Street, Avenue N, and Avenue O were rezoned or demolished to make way for affordable homes and modern commercial upgrades.

+As part of the re-vitalization project, the original St. Mary's School was demolished and replaced by the new St. Mary's Wellness and Education Centre, which opened in 2012.
+The new school includes several community amenities and services, including a medical clinic, daycare, optometry clinic, and an expanded pediatric clinic for kids.
+The school also includes a fully equipped gym and walking track, and a specially ventilated room for cultural activities.